IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 balanced, the 2 Ada is taken from the submitting wallet.

 Is this a bug in the contract?
-It is certainly an inconsistency with the :hsobj:`Plutus.Contract.Test.ContractModel.nextState` function in the model, and we could modify that function to reflect the *actual* transfers of Ada that the contract performs.
+It is certainly an inconsistency with the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState` function in the model, and we could modify that function to reflect the *actual* transfers of Ada that the contract performs.
 But these transfers were surely not intentional: a more reasonable approach is to say that target payments that are too small